 Having made countless mistakes in my first year of business, I've learned that some lessons apply to any field—regardless of the dream you're pursuing.
-In today's particular blog post, I wanted to share some of the lessons that I've learned so far in my journey, as well as timeless advice I've received from people who are either in the same boat or much further ahead in their businesses.
+In today's particular blog post, I wanted to share some of the lessons that I've learned thus far in my journey, as well as some timeless advice I've received from people who are either in the same boat or much further ahead in their businesses.

 Disclaimer: Some of the links below are affiliate or referral links, which means that if you click through and make a purchase, I will receive a small commission at no additional cost to you.
 Find out more HERE.